nodemcu/nodemcu-firmware/docs/modules/tls.md

 `tls.cert.auth(pemdata[, pemdata])`

+`tls.cert.auth(callback)`

 #### Parameters
 - `enable` A boolean, specifying whether subsequent TLS connections will present a client certificate.
 The default at boot is `false`.
 - `pemdata` Two strings, the first containing the PEM-encoded client's certificate and the second containing the PEM-encoded client's private key.

+- `callback` A Lua function which returns TLS keys and certificates for use with connections.
+  The callback should expect one, integer argument; if that is 0, the callback should return the device's private key.
+Otherwise, for argument k, the callback should return the k-th certificate (in either DER or PEM form) in the devices' certificate chain.

 #### Returns
 `true` if it worked.